Week 27 - Jully 2023#

 unpickled_data = pickle.load(file)

-Here, the pickle.dump() function is used to pickle the data list and store it in a file named data.pickle.
-The pickle.load() function is then used to retrieve the pickled data from the file and store it in the unpickled_data variable.
+function is then used to retrieve the pickled data from the file and store it in the unpickled_data

 Pickling is a convenient way to store and retrieve Python objects, but it’s important to note that it can have security implications if used with untrusted data.
 Therefore, it’s recommended to use pickling only in trusted environments.